yensg/Project_6_AI_Agent_FlightAssistant/README.md

 ---

-## Framework to build this project with FastAPI, Chainlit, Azure OpenAI, Semantic Kernel, Pydantic, and external flight APIs.
+## The step by step guide to build this agentic AI Flight Assistant

+A stateful flight assistant built with FastAPI, Chainlit, Azure OpenAI, Semantic Kernel, Pydantic, and external flight APIs.

 The project demonstrates how to build an agentic AI application that can: